Our team

 Strategic Advisor

-Sonali (she/her) oversees all organizational development, including strategy and fundraising.
-She manages technology and partnerships for both large-scale in-field sampling and corporate data sharing campaigns.
-Sonali is also an Adjunct Lecturer in the Department of Entrepreneurship and Innovation at Northwestern University's Kellogg School of Management.
+Sonali oversees organizational development, strategy, and fundraising for TSIP.
+She manages technology and partnerships for large-scale field sampling and corporate data sharing campaigns, and teaches entrepreneurship and innovation as an Adjunct Lecturer at Northwestern University's Kellogg School of Management.

 Morgan McClure